RobertKajnak/Python_SimpleProgressBar/README.md

        - 'ascii' - to be sure it works on older consoles
        - **'kao'**   - full faces using UTF-8 characters
        - 'off'   - less emotional, more professional
-  - **skipPercent** The pecentage that are displayed.
-Takes priority over time estimate
-     - **1**   -> display every percentage
-     - 10  -> display 10%,20%...

 ## Documentation
 Standard python documentation has been included for the class and functions
 To check the details about the parameters use
 ```
 #Check class parameters